bernieplug/eepelican/content/blog/promotions-tracker-by-efficient-era.md

 Chances are you are centering your brand around a certain niche market.
 When you can track your promotions and see where it is best received, it is going to help you fine-tune your marketing, and may even give you a better understanding of your audience.

-###How Do You Get Access to the Promotion Tracker?
+###How Do You Get Access to the Promotions Tracker?

-Is it obvious now that you need one of these!
-The best place to get your hands on our Promotion Tracker is by <a href ="https://app.efficientera.com/signup/" target="_blank">signing up for 60-Day free Efficient Era trial</a>.
+It is obvious now that you need one of these!
+The best place to get your hands on our Promotions Tracker is by <a href ="https://app.efficientera.com/signup/" target="_blank">signing up for Efficient Era's 60-Day free trial</a>.
 A one-stop-shop for a growing collection of tools, an Efficient Era subscription will not only help you maximize your promotions but also gain access to the Data Warehouse, a giant repository of all your Amazon data.
 Some of the repositories under our Data Warehouse include Reviews and Review Changes, Listing Changes, Orders Returns made with return reason, Seller Feedback and a lot of searchable data, all in one central location.
 Keep an eye out for our next article detailing the benefits of Efficient Era’s Data Warehouse.